USAFA-ECE/ece382/docs/Assignments/project.md

 **Requirements:**
 - <span style="color:blue"> Implement your code in `Level2.c`.
 Avoid implementing your final project in the Lab 17 files.
 (Updated on 24 Nov 2023) </span>
-- Select three distict speeds with visually noticeable differences.
-For instance, choose 100 rpm, 200 rpm, and 300 rpm.
+- Select three distinct speeds with visually noticeable differences.
+For instance, choose 50 rpm, 100 rpm, and 150 rpm.
 - Adjust heading control parameters as necessary for each speed.
 - Ensure that your robot is initially positioned at least 3 inches (or 7.5 cm) away from the center line.
 - <s>Your robot should stabilize to the steady state within 1.5 seconds.</s>  <span style="color:blue">Your robot should reach the stable state for only the highest speed within 2.0 seconds.
 The other two slower speeds can exceed 2.0 seconds. </span>